How To Use Enumerate in Python? – Syntax, Function And Loop

 The second method is quite long.
 It is advisable to use only the first method.
 As it will save the time of the program.
 It will efficiently help the time complexity of the program.

-How to Use Enumerate in Python Using Simple Enumerate Syntax:
+• How To Use Enumerate In Python Using Simple Enumerate Syntax:

 General Syntax: list(enumerate(list-name))